 It is essential to acknowledge that the occurrence of solar flares can fluctuate considerably between the solar maximum and minimum periods, making them difficult to predict with certainty.

-Can Solar Flares Impact The Efficiency Of Solar Panels?
+Can Solar Flares Impact The Solar Panels Efficiency?

 The effect of solar flares on solar panel efficiency varies based on their intensity and duration.